BeanThereCodedThat/To-Do-App-java/README.md

 - Java (Core)

 ## What’s next?
-- Add a graphical interface
+- A graphical interface
-- Save tasks to a file
+- Saving tasks to a file
-- Add reminders and deadlines
+- Adding reminders and deadlines

 ---